 Alternatively, if your backlog happens because technicians seem to run out of time in the day, then you will want to look at how you’re scheduling maintenance.
 Redlist’s work orders module allows you to set the expected time to complete the work order and cross-reference with the recorded time it took.
 This may lead you to discover opportunities for more training, providing more details in work orders, or that you can eliminate some unnecessary preventive maintenance.

 Many factors can lead to a maintenance backlog, and the cause may differ over time based on your business.
-Creating or improving your systems for planning, scheduling, inventory, and work orders are essential to reducing your backlog.
+Creating or improving your systems for planning, scheduling, inventory, and work orders are essential to reduce your backlog.
 Redlist makes it easier to see the data, make a plan, put systems in place, and audit for continual improvement.